PyMoDAQ/PyMoDAQ/docs/src/tutorials/git_tutorial.rst

     :width: 600

 .. note::
     Here I cheated a bit.
-GitHub was not autorizing that I add a SSH key with a fake account, so I switch to my real account (github.com/quantumm) and I created there the monkey_repository, but if you did not provide a fake email address it should work fine! :)
+GitHub was not autorizing that I add a SSH key with a fake account, so I switched to my real account (github.com/quantumm) and I created there the monkey_repository, but if you did not provide a fake email address it should work fine! :)

 Our file is online!